Ph.D. (Stanford), Senior Data Scientist

 with Daniel M. Thompson.

-Effect Heterogeneity and Causal Attribution in Regression Discontinuty Designs: Introducing the Moderation-in-Discontinuities Framework
+Effect Heterogeneity and Causal Attribution in Regression Discontinuity Designs: Introducing the Moderation-in-Discontinuities Framework

 Do Presidential Systems Impede Growth?
 Evidence from Local Governments in the United States (with Carl Gustafson, Dan Thompson and Andrew B. Hall).